vindaalex/multizone-thermostat/README.md

 Change the current kp, ki, kd values of the PID or Valve PID controller
 ## set_integral:
 Change the PID integral value contribution
-## set_goal:
-Change the target valve opening for proportional valves
 ## set_ka_kb:
 Change the ka and kb for the weather controller
 ## set_filter_mode: